chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 +++

 {{< warning >}}
-IAM v1 is deprecated and we recommend updating to the latest version of Automate to make use of [IAM v2]({{< relref "iam-v2-overview" >}}).
+This documentation and the feature it covers, IAM v1, are deprecated.
+This documentation will be removed soon.
+Most Chef Automate installations upgraded automatically to the current IAM implementation.
+The [Airgap Installation documentation {{< relref "airgapped-installation.md/#upgrades" >}} covers the manual upgrade process for systems without internet connectivity.
+The current IAM documentation pages are: the [IAM Overview]({{< relref "iam-v2-overview" >}}), the [IAM Guide]({{< relref "iam-v2-guide" >}}) and the [Chef Automate API]({{< relref "docs/api/#tag/teams" >}}).
 {{< /warning >}}

 This guide helps you understand and use Chef Automate's IAM v1 authorization system.

 ## Overview